 Holy Land Franciscan Pilgrimages in Office of the Custody of the Holy Land

-We are the Franciscans of the Holy Land.
 The official title of our province is The Custody of the Holy Land.
 The term “custody” refers to our task of caring for the sacred shrines of the Holy Land.
-Many centuries ago Pope Clement VI recognized the role of the Franciscans as caretakers of the shrines in his papal bull Gratias agimus, promulgated in 1342.
+Many centuries ago, Pope Clement VI recognized the role of the Franciscans as caretakers of the shrines in his papal bull Gratias agimus, promulgated in 1342.

-But our origins go back even earlier.
-At the Franciscan General Chapter of 1217 the decision was taken to establish the “Province of the Holy Land,” sometimes referred to as the “Province of Syria.”
-St. Francis, who was in attendance at this chapter, no doubt had a significant influence on the decision to found this Holy Land province.
-It was his great love for this land made sacred by the life and ministry of our Divine Savior which ensured the more than 700 year presence of the Franciscans in that same land.
+However, our origins go back even earlier.
+At the Franciscan General Chapter of 1217, we established the “Province of the Holy Land,” sometimes referred to as the “Province of Syria.”
+St. Francis, present at this chapter, no doubt had a significant influence on the decision to found this Holy Land province.
+It was his great love for this land, made sacred by the life and ministry of our Divine Savior, that ensured a now 800-year presence of the Franciscans.

 We continue to fulfill our mandate to care for the sacred shrines today.
 The following is a partial list of the shrines for which the Franciscans serve as caretakers:

 - The Basilica of the Annunciation – Nazareth